avivg/blog/_posts/2023-02-25-rust__ffi_opaque.md

     }
 }
 {% endhighlight %}
 which make sure that every created handle gets destroyed.
+This time, there is no alternative return value option, so in case of failure, ```panic!```ing it is.